zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

            self.forward(p)
 ```

-**Note:** Python A Python UDTF can also specify the parameter type or returned value type without adding ‘annotate’.
+**Note:** A Python UDTF can also specify the parameter type or returned value type without adding ‘annotate’.
 In this case, the function can match any input parameter in SQL.
 The returned value type cannot be deduced, but all output parameters will be considered to be ‘String’ type.
 So when ‘forward’ is called, all output values must be converted into ‘str’ type.

 ## Referring to resources {#section_bj3_h3f_xdb .section}

 Python UDF can reference resource files through the ‘odps.distcache’ module.
-Currently, referencing file resources and table resources is supported.
+Currently, referencing file resources and table resources are supported.

 -   odps.distcache.get\_cache\_file\(resource\_name\)

     -   Returns the resource content for the specified name. resource\_name: ‘str’ type, corresponding to the existing resource name in the current project.
-If the resource name is invalid or has no responding resources, return an error.
+If the resource name is invalid or has no responding resources, returns an error.
-    -   The return value is file-like object The caller is obliged to call the close method to release the open resource file after this object has been used.
+    -   The return value is file-like object the caller must call the close method to release the open resource file after this object has been used.
     The example of using ‘get\_cache\_file’ is as follows:

     ```